 Amplified stethoscopes and hearing aid streaming

-It is possible to stream signals from a stethoscope to Phonak Marvel hearing aids.
+It is possible to stream signals from a stethoscope to Phonak direct connectivity hearing aids.
 There are different configuration options depending on the chosen stethoscope.

 - Direct Bluetooth connectivity via a Bluetooth-enabled stethoscope